 The downside of a third party claim is that L&I or the self insured employer has a lien on your third party recovery.
 That means because L&I or the Self Insurer has paid money on your L&I claim they will get some of that money back from you when you settle your third party claim.
 The exact amount they get from you is subject to the worksheet formula, and possible compromise.
 Sometimes the amount they take is shockingly large.
 Sometimes the third party settlement will ruin the remaining L&I claim because it takes away L&I benefits and creates an offset.
 Understand how the offset formula applies to your L&I claim before you consider settling any third party claim.

 Some personal injury attorneys are clueless about this interrelationship between L&I claims and Third Party claims.
+The could cost you money.
 These lawyers typically are personal injury lawyers who “aren’t handling your L&I claim.”
 While that is an OK relationship on its face, it is very bad if that attorney does not know that when the PI claim settles first, the PI claim can ruin the L&I claim.
 Insist your third party personal injury attorney explains to you in writing how the offset works and how much it will be, and how it affects your ongoing L&I claim benefits.
-Be sure they work to reduce the offset.
+Be sure your attorneys work to reduce the offset as part of the third party settlement.
 If they cannot or take no interest in what you’re saying they could unintentionally ruin your L&I claim.
 Be careful.
 Read this section again if you have any questions or concerns.